open-cogsci/osdoc/content/pages/manual/devices/parallel.md

 This will load `dlportio.dll` as a global object called `io`.
 Please note that failure will not crash the experiment, so make sure to check the debug window for error messages!

-Now use the following code in an `inline_script` anywhere in the experiment to send a trigger:
+Now use the following code in an INLINE_SCRIPT anywhere in the experiment to send a trigger:

 ~~~ .python
 global io